-- The Relative Orientation Parameters (ROPs) relating the two images of a stereo-pair, and - Image coordinate measurements in either the left or right image. - Conjugate points are located along conjugate epipolar lines.
+- The epipolar plane can be defined once we have: - The Relative Orientation Parameters (ROP) relating the two images of a stereo-pair, and - Image coordinate measurements in either the left or right image. - Conjugate points are located along conjugate epipolar lines.